dankinder/walker/README.md

 ## Advanced features and configuration

 See [walker.yaml](walker.yaml) for extensive descriptions of the various configuration parameters available for walker.
 This file is the primary way of configuring your crawl.
-It is not required to be exist, but will be read if it is in the working directory of the walker process or configured with a command line parameter.
+It is not required to exist, but will be read if it is in the working directory of the walker process or configured with a command line parameter.

 A small sampling of common configuration items:
 ```yaml